Strategic and business risks

 Attraction and retention of qualified staff

 People are Kendrion’s most important resource.
-A lack of skilled staff could have a high impact on most of the strategic objectives.
+A lack of skilled staff could impact most of the Kendrion’s strategic objectives.
 The likelihood and vulnerability are moderate to high and, consequently, this is an important area for attention.
-Electromagnetic know-how is highly specific and requires on-the-job-training.
+Kendrion’s required know-how is highly specific and requires on-the-job-training.

-- The Kendrion Executive Programme for senior management at the Rotterdam School of Management, which provides high-quality management training;
+- The Kendrion Leadership & Performance Programme for senior management at the Rotterdam School of Management, which provides high-quality management training;

 - The HIPO programme for high potentials;